openrelayxyz/plugeth-utils/docs/plugin_loader.rst

 =======
 ``GetFeed() Feed``

-Returns a new feed that the plugin can used for publish/subscribe models.
+Returns a new feed that the plugin can use for publish/subscribe models.

 For example: